Naam Tamilar Katchi: Others

-Naam Tamilar Katchi is against the proposed Chennai-Salem Expressway project.
-According to the party, the project would be a disaster for the region's fragile ecology and would enable mining companies to illegally mine valuable minerals in the Kalrayan and Servarayan Hills (on the expressway's proposed path).
-Seeman and his cadres, protesting the project's implementation, were arrested on 18 July 2018.
-The party also filed a written petition in the Madras High Court, and the court quashed the government order to acquire land for the project.
+In July 2018, the NTK organised protests against the proposed Chennai-Salem expressway project.
+According to the party, the project would be a disaster for the region's fragile ecology and would enable mining companies to illegally mine valuable minerals in the Kalrayan and Servarayan Hills on the expressway's proposed path.
+The Madras High Court later quashed the government order to acquire land for the project.